ardittot/kafka-pubsub-go/README.md

 ```

 ### Add new topic for kafka consumer
-It will be running forever as a goroutine
+It will keep consuming data from kafka topic forever as a goroutine, and pass the data to any microservices (use the function useConsumer() inside kafka-pubsub.go)
 ```
 curl -X POST -H "Accept: application/json" -H "Content-Type: application/json" -d '{"topic":"test2","group":"test-group"}' http://localhost:8020/subscribe/add
 ```